jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Hulk’s **Hulk Like Raging Fire** power allows you to choose any number to give him that much ATK and DEF during combat.
 “Any number” means any whole number.
 Some popular examples are 7, 15, 211, 45,000, 100,000,000, and 9.

 ## Hulk (SC - Illustrated)
+Set: The New Defenders
+**Puny Weapons Can’t Hurt Hulk**
+Hulk’s **Puny Weapons Can’t Hurt Hulk** power means that Lethal wounds (and even Evil Lethal wounds) won’t KO him.
+This also includes, but is not limited to, things like Gamora’s Godslayer Blade and MCU Drax’s Finger on Throat Means Death.

 # Impersonating Powers
 Set: Utopia Battles